 How to rent your Valenbisi cycle: To rent a cycle, head over to a terminal.
 For annual subscribers with the Mobilis card, tap your card and enter your 4 digit password.
 For weekly subscribers, type in your 6 digit login access code and 4 digit password code sent to your email.
 To return your bike, simply return it to a stand and wait until you hear the 2 beeps.

 You can combine your Valenbisi Annual Card with your Mobilis card.
 This way you can travel hassle-free with just one card.”

 While the Valenbisi bike-sharing program is popular, these bikes can be heavy, not well maintained, or always available.
 If you prefer flexibility and hygiene, you should consider buying your own (second-hand) cycle or getting a bike subscription.
 Make sure to also purchase a good lock!

 While most locals prefer to walk, cycle, or take the metro, taking a taxi is useful if you are travelling late at night or have a lot of luggage.

-There is no uber available in Valencia.
-But you can use a similar app called Cabify, hail a taxi by waving your hand at a taxi with green light, visit a taxi stand, or call for a taxi.__.
+You can use the trusty Uber or Cabify, or just hail a taxi by waving your hand at a taxi with green light, visit a taxi stand, or call for a taxi..

 If you decide to call a taxi, your ride will start as soon as the driver starts driving towards you, not when you board the taxi.
 There might be extra charges for calling as well.”